Nonparametric bounds for vaccine effects in randomized trials: Motivation for nonparametric bounds

 When Assumption \ref{assump:y.dismissible} fails, the alternative identification strategy is built upon Assumption \ref{assump:y.s.dis}.
 However, this assumption could also fail; the example in the previous paragraph may still apply if $S$ does not fully mediate the effect of $U$ on $B$.

 Because of the importance of the $VE(m)$,$VE_M(a)$, and $VE_T$, we develop in this paper nonparametric bounds whenever Assumptions \ref{assump:y.dismissible} and/or \ref{assump:y.s.dis} do not hold.
 We will show that the assumed causal structure may lead to different nonparametric bounds.
-Table \ref{tab:all.scenarios} summarizes the different scenarios we consider.
-These scenarios are divided into the following four main groups. \begin{enumerate}[label=Figure \arabic*., labelwidth=1em, align=left] \item[\textbf{1.
-Figures \ref{fig:DAG_full_identification1}-\ref{fig:DAG_full_identification2}.}] The path $M \rightarrow B\leftarrow U \rightarrow Y$ does not exist and thus point identification is possible. \item[\textbf{2.
-Figure \ref{fig:sub.viol.1}.}] The path $M \rightarrow B\leftarrow U \rightarrow Y$ exists and thus point identification is not possible.
-A special case of this scenario captures the scenario described in Figure \ref{fig:DAG_full_identification2}, but because $S$ is unobserved, point identification is not possible. \item[\textbf{3.
-Figure \ref{fig:sub.viol.3}.}] The path $M \rightarrow B\leftarrow U \rightarrow Y$ violates Assumption \ref{assump:y.dismissible} and thus point identification is not possible.
-The paths $S \rightarrow Y$ and $S\leftarrow U \rightarrow Y$ do not exist. \item[\textbf{4.
-Figures \ref{fig:sub.viol.4}, \ref{fig:DAG_with_s_violation2} and \ref{fig:DAG_with_s_violation}.}] The path $M \rightarrow B \leftarrow U \rightarrow Y$ is present, together with one or both of the following paths between $S$ and $Y$.
+These scenarios are divided into the following four main groups. \begin{enumerate} \item Figures \ref{fig:DAG_full_identification}\ref{fig:DAG_full_identification1}-\ref{fig:DAG_full_identification}\ref{fig:DAG_full_identification2}.
+The path $M \rightarrow B\leftarrow U \rightarrow Y$ does not exist and thus point identification is possible. \item Figure \ref{fig:sub.viol.1}.
+The path $M \rightarrow B\leftarrow U \rightarrow Y$ exists and thus point identification is not possible.
+A special case of this scenario captures the scenario described in Figure \ref{fig:DAG_full_identification2}, but because $S$ is unobserved, point identification is not possible. \item Figure \ref{fig:sub.viol.3}.
+The path $M \rightarrow B\leftarrow U \rightarrow Y$ violates Assumption \ref{assump:y.dismissible} and thus point identification is not possible.
+The paths $S \rightarrow Y$ and $S\leftarrow U \rightarrow Y$ do not exist. \item Figures \ref{fig:sub.viol.4}, \ref{fig:DAG_with_s_violation2} and \ref{fig:DAG_with_s_violation}.
+The path $M \rightarrow B \leftarrow U \rightarrow Y$ is present, together with one or both of the following paths between $S$ and $Y$.
 If only $S \rightarrow Y$ exists, then Assumption \ref{assump:y.dismissible} is violated (as in Group 3).
 If $S \leftarrow U \rightarrow Y$ exists, then Assumption \ref{assump:y.s.dis} is violated.
 In either situation, point identification is not possible. \end{enumerate} For Groups 2–4, we derive two types of nonparametric bounds: LP-based bounds and monotonicity-based bounds with the latter relying on monotonicity assumptions.
 As will be demonstrated in the following sections, the bounds for Groups 2 and 4 are identical, while those for Group 3 may be narrower.

+The scenarios above are presented without additional measured baseline covariates beyond $S$.
+In practice, vaccine trials typically collect baseline covariates (other than $S$), denoted by $L$.
+In Appendix~\ref{app:sharpening_bounds}, we examine when incorporating $L$ can lead to narrower bounds and provide the corresponding bounds under those settings.